Take words with you and return to the Lord; say to him,

 If only my people would hear me,

 I would feed them with the best of wheat,

 and with honey from the rock I would fill them.
 (R./)

-The thrust of both our readings is conversion of the heart, and goes beyond turning away from sin.
+Our Scriptures speak of a conversion that goes beyond turning away from sin.
 In Hosea, Israel is to "return to the Lord, your God" as to a loving partner; in the Gospel, the love of God and of our neighbour are closely linked.
 This desire for God is an active response, not a theoretical notion.
 Rather than be distracted by theological argument, the people should reach out effectively with compassion for the orphan.

-Both Hosea and Jesus speak in the language of the ancient Scriptures which they had learned from joining in the liturgy.
-Our liturgy on earth reflects the beauty and peace of heavenly life.
-According to Hosea the dew of heaven rests upon Israel; just as we still invoke God's Spirit to bless our Eucharist like the dewfall .
-Jesus says "Amen" to this anticipation of heaven: "You are not far from the kingdom of God."
-Hosea and the Gospel help us to put our Lenten practices into proper relationship with ourselves with our neighbour and Church, and all with God.
+Hosea and Jesus both speak in the familiar biblical language as used in the Jewish liturgy.
+Our liturgy here on earth faintly reflects the beauty and peace of the divine life.
+According to Hosea the dew of heaven rests upon Israel; just as we still invoke God's Spirit to bless our Eucharist like the dewfall.
+Jesus says "Amen" to this anticipation of the life to come: "You are not far from the kingdom of God."
+Hosea and Jesus urge us to be in right relationship with ourselves, with our neighbour, and with God.